lakshgupta/lakshgupta.github.io/_posts/2015-05-21-ArtificialNeuron.markdown

 Notice that in terms of "learning" in almost all of the machine learning algorithms, we learn the weight parameters $$w_i$$.

 <h2 class="section-heading">Activation Function</h2>
 An artificial neuron using a step activation function is known as a Perceptron.
-Perceptron can act as a binary classifier where it output 0 or 1 based on if the value of the activation function is above or below a threashold.
+Perceptron can act as a binary classifier based on if the value of the activation function is above or below a threashold.
 But step activation function may not be a good choice every time.

 <blockquote>